 - 1. The adopted frequency assignment plan for a specified band shall follow the relevant ITU-R recommendation, if applicable, and take into consideration the predominant frequency assignment plan utilised by mobile services in the particular frequency band. - 2.
 All frequency assignment plans shall have a reference channel bandwidth that serves as the minimum assignable channel bandwidth.
 Frequency channels that require larger bandwidths can be achieved by concatenating multiple non-contiguous frequency channels of the reference channel bandwidth, which would equate to contiguous spectrum.
 All assignments to an operator shall be contiguous as far as possible. - 3.
 Both frequency division duplexing (FDD) and time division duplexing (TDD) modes of operation will be supported and the frequency assignment plan shall specify the mode of operation. - 4.
 Frequency assignments shall be made in accordance with the selected licensing process, as established by the Authority. - 5.
 The frequency spectrum blocks or channels in a frequency assignment plan incorporate any necessary guard bands. - 6.
 Spectrum caps shall be instituted in each band and across bands, to limit the quantum of spectrum assigned to an individual licensee.
 The spectrum cap is the maximum quantum of spectrum that can be assigned to a licensee in a specified frequency band or in aggregate across bands.
-The spectrum caps shall ensure sufficient spectrum is available for assignment to at least two cellular mobile operators in the 700 MHz and 850 MHz bands, and three operators in the 1900 MHz, 1.7/2.1 GHz, 2.5 GHz and 3.5 GHz bands, and may be revised if a third mobile operator is authorised. - 7.
+The spectrum caps shall ensure that sufficient spectrum is available for assignment to three cellular mobile operators in the bands allocated to PMTS. - 7.
 A licensee shall utilise the spectrum assigned in a manner that does not cause harmful interference to any other licensee.
 The licensee shall also employ in-band guard bands to mitigate harmful interference. - 8.
 The maximum radio frequency (RF) output power limits may vary between different frequency bands, as propagation characteristics of the bands differ.